Fun Without FODMAPs

 Description

-Crunchy, refreshing and full of low FODMAP veggies, these Low FODMAP Rainbow Wraps with Zesty Sunflower (or Peanut Butter) Sauce are great for a light lunch or supper.
+Crunchy, refreshing and full of low FODMAP veggies, these Low FODMAP Rainbow Wraps with Zesty Peanut Butter Sauce are great for a light lunch or supper.

 Ingredients